Van, West Virginia

 Van is a census-designated place (CDP) in Boone County, West Virginia, United States, along the Pond Fork of the Little Coal River.
-As of the 2010 census, its population was 211.
+As of the 2020 census, its population was 177 (down from 211 at the 2010 census).
 Its ZIP code is 25206.
 Van was named after Van Linville, who established its post office and served as its first postmaster.

 Geography

 Van is one of the many small communities on West Virginia Route 85, which winds through valley after valley staying close beside the Little Coal River.
+West Junction, for example, is immediately to the north and across the Little Coal.

 Van is mostly residential with a gas station, a pharmacy, a flower shop, a few churches, a pizza take out, an elementary school, a junior/senior high school, a Christian school, a volunteer fire department, an Ambulance Station, and a Senior Nutrition Center.
 The Pond Fork of the Little Coal river that runs through Van is a designated stream that the West Virginia Department of Natural Resources stocks fish, such as trout, a few times a year.